JAgostoni/pgh-dot-net-remote-wiring/msiotwiring_1.md

    - ... and remote-wiring\source\Serial\Microsoft.Maker.Serial.win10
    - Add references to the three newly added projects to the UWP project
 6. Build.
 Hope.
 Success?
+  - Oh yeah ... forgot to tell you to pick an architecture like x64 ...
+C++, amirite?

 Completed solution [HERE](https://github.com/JAgostoni/pgh-dot-net-remote-wiring/tree/wip/Demo3/Complete/)